Eye Movement Desensitization and Reprocessing (EMDR)

-Eye Movement Desensitization and Reprocessing (EMDR) is the "gold standard" of treatment for trauma and post-traumatic stress disorder.
+Experience transformation with Eye Movement Desensitization and Reprocessing (EMDR) therapy, renowned as a "gold standard" in trauma and post-traumatic stress disorder (PTSD) treatment.

 How does EMDR work?